dohack-me/repositories-archive/BlahajCTF_2024/README.md

 - forensics
   - memory
   - wireshonk
+- rev
+  - blahajcyptor

-    - Both challenges include super large files (1GB and 2GB respectively), which my backend (supabase free tier lmao) doesn't support at the moment.
+These challenges include large files, which my backend (supabase free tier lmao) doesn't support at the moment.
-    - Otherwise, both challenges have no other issues.
+Otherwise, both challenges have no other issues.
 I am looking to include both of them when I deal with the storage problem.

 # Notes